Cheap Buyers? How To Deal With Low Budget Customers In 6 Steps

 6. Know when to walk away

-If after you go through everything, hard qualifying, value demonstration, if they still don’t “get it”, stop fighting.
+After you go through everything, hard qualifying, value demonstration, and if they still don’t “get it,” stop fighting.
 Stop pushing.
 And move on.
 Find another customer who gets it!
-Who loves what you’re doing and are willing to invest because they see the return on investment.
+Who love what you’re doing and are willing to invest because they see the return on investment.

 Sales professionals, procurement departments, and business leaders must learn how to navigate effective negotiations that positively impact both parties and inspire future business.